slevithan/xregexp/README.md

 XRegExp provides augmented, extensible, cross-browser JavaScript regular expressions.
 You get new syntax and flags beyond what browsers support natively, along with a collection of utils to make your client-side grepping and parsing easier.
 XRegExp also frees you from worrying about pesky inconsistencies in cross-browser regex handling and the dubious `lastIndex` property.

 XRegExp supports all native ES5 regular expression syntax.
-It clocks in at ~3.5 KB when minified and gzipped, and it works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 9.5+.
+It's about 3.5 KB when minified and gzipped.
+It works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 9.5+.

 ## Performance